Ursulavallejo/Get_hub/README.md

 # SASS

-Sass står för Syntactically Awesome Stylesheet.
-Sass är ett tillägg till CSS.
-Sass är en CSS pre-processor.
-Sass är helt kompatibel med alla versioner av CSS.
+Sass stands for Syntactically Awesome Stylesheet.
+Sass is an extension to CSS.
+Sass is a CSS pre-processor.
+Sass is fully compatible with all versions of CSS.
-Sass minskar upprepning av CSS och sparar därför tid.
+Sass reduces repetition of CSS and therefore saves time.

 [<img src="./styles/assets/images/SASS1.webp" width="700"/>](./styles/assets/images/SASS1.webp)